YangLinyi/Grid_Search_Tutorial_for_Stock_Forecasting/README.md

-# Grid_Search_Tutorial_LSTM4Stock_Forecasting
+# LSTM for Stock Forecasting

-A tutorial for using the grid search to find the optimal hyper-parameters for your network
+A tutorial for using the grid search to find the optimal hyper-parameters for the LSTM network